Frequently Asked Questions – Mexico VAT

 Who must pay VAT?

-Generally, the customer must pay VAT on taxable goods or services acquired from its supplier in Mexico.
-The VAT is invoiced by the supplier and collected from the customer, and subsequently, the supplier remits the collected VAT to the government.
+Generally, VAT is invoiced by the supplier that is selling goods or services and collected from the customer.
+Subsequently, the supplier reports and remits the collected VAT to the tax authorities.

 How does Zoom determine which customers are subject to VAT?